thycotic/ss-docs/ticketing-system-integration/powershell-integration/index.md

 ### Ticket Number Validation Pattern (Regex)

 Before making a call to the PowerShell script you can have Secret Server validate the number matches a pattern.
 For example, your incident numbers might all be prefixed with “INC” and you want to ensure they enter this prefix.
-See [Regex KB](http://support.thycotic.com/kb/a242/setting-a-ticket-pattern-regex.aspx).
+See [Setting a Ticket Pattern Regex](../index.md#setting-a-ticket-pattern-regex)).

 ### Ticket Number Validation Error Message